 In my mind, no summer is complete without these red, luscious fruits!
 When harvest season rolls around, I have a difficult time actually using them.
 A winter freezer without whole, frozen raspberries is like a bank account without money!

 I usually talk myself into sacrificing half the berries for a few cordials, a batch or two of raspberry kvass, mini-jars of delicious jam and of course, raspberry vinegar!

 With this fermented liquid, brilliancy of color is equally matched by brilliancy of flavor.
 And the salad dressing you can make with the finished product is lovely.

 Because good things are meant to be shared, I’m going to share my favorite raspberry vinegar recipe with you today!
-The recipe makes approximately 7 C of the finished product.
+The recipe makes approximately 7 cups of the finished product.

 Both fresh and frozen berries are viable options.
 If using frozen fruit, be sure to thaw before beginning the process.
 Hint: making vinegar from frozen raspberries in early spring while snow blankets the earth is a wonderful way to curb the garden itch!